-As of December 31, 2021, we had investments in 73 real estate investment properties, as described in Item 1.
-"Business-Possible Strategic Alternatives", including the five real estate properties owned through a 75% interest in an unconsolidated joint venture (the "Windsor Manor Joint Venture").
-The following tables set forth details on our consolidated healthcare investment portfolio by asset class:
+As of December 31, 2022, we had investments in 70 real estate investment properties, as described in Item 1.
+"Business-Seniors Housing Investment Focus and Strategy."
+The following tables set forth details on our consolidated healthcare investment portfolio by asset class (in millions):